Davide Matteini

 Davide Matteini (born 11 May 1982) is an Italian footballer.

 Career

 Matteini started his career at Empoli.

 Palermo

 After loaned to Serie C1 and Serie C2 clubs, he was signed by Palermo in January 2003, in joint-ownership bid, for €620,000.
 He just played once for Palermo in Serie B.

 Matteini then left on loan to Serie B and Serie C1 clubs.
 After he scored the career high in Serie B with 9 goals, he was loaned back to Empoli, which still hold half of his contractual rights.
-He played his first Serie A games against U.C.
-Sampdoria, 10 September 2006.
+He played his first Serie A games against UC Sampdoria, 10 September 2006.
 He played 19 starts in 2006–07 Serie A.

 Parma

 In June 2007, Palermo got full contractual rights from Empoli for €330,000, but sold to Parma F.C. in join-ownership in August 2007 for €0.9 million.
 The deal offset the installment payments of 2006 signing of Mark Bresciano and Fábio Simplício.
 Parma also signed Igor Budan and Francesco Parravicini from Palermo earlier in July.
 He was signed by Vicenza on 31 January 2008 along with Ascoli winger Giampietro Perrulli.
 Matteini made 14 starts in the second half of 2007–08 Serie B.